derek-pyne/ml_playground/classes/machine_learning/Textbook_Questions.md

 16. What is a test set and why would you want to use it?
     - A test set is used to gauge the performance of the model on data that it did not see during training.
 This provides a better estimate of how the model will perform in the real world.

+# Chapter 2: Training
+1. What Linear Regression training algorithm can you use if you have a training set with millions of features?
+    - Gradient descent algorithms work will for larger number of features and samples.
+If the number of samples if too large to fit in memory, batch or stochastic gradient descent can be used.
+2. Suppose the features in your training set have very different scales.
+What algorithms might suffer from this, and how?
+What can you do about it?
+    - Algorithms that use the euclidean distance between samples will suffer, such as linear regression with an RMSE cost function.
+They will overvalue fitting features with a larger scale.
+To avoid this, features can be scaled using a standard or min-max scaler.
+3. Can Gradient Descent get stuck in a local minimum when training a Logistic Regression model?
+    - No, this model is always globally convex so there are no local minima for the model to get stuck in.
+4. Do all Gradient Descent algorithms lead to the same model provided you let them run long enough?
+    - Almost.
+Batch and Stochastic Gradient Descent will finish with some variation around the global minima due to the variance caused by using subsets of the training data.
+5. Suppose you use Batch Gradient Descent and you plot the validation error at every epoch.
+If you notice that the validation error consistently goes up, what is likely going on?
+How can you fix this?
+    - Likely the model is oscillating unstabily due to a learning rate that is too high.
+Thi is likely the case if the training error is also rising.
+In this cae decrease the learning rate until the validation error decreases on most epochs (there will be some expected variation from the batch nature).
+However, if the training error is going down, then the model is likely overfitting and regularization parameters should be increased.
+6. Is it a good idea to stop Mini-Batch Gradient Descent immediately when the validation error goes up?
+    - No. There is some expected variance expected because of the batch sampling.
+It is good to continue training for another couple of epochs after the validation error goes up to ensure that it continues to go up and is not simply caused by noise.